agiledev-students-spring2023/final-project-finishit/README.md

 This project was born as a product of a class on Agile Development at New York University, after a need was found to organize our lives as students at the university.
 Paired up together as a team in the class, the four core team members (listed above) are working to decrease procrastination in school.

 If you'd like to make a contribution to the project, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

-As of May 3, 2023, a live demo of this project can be accessed at [http://finishit.hpdouglass.net/](http://finishit.hpdouglass.net/).

 ## Instructions